PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-13 18:05:50
+Last updated: 2024-04-13 18:06:23
-Random Quote: Eighty-six years.
-But with good behavior... who knows? - Saul Goodman
+Random Quote: Because there's no way watching it can be more fun than playing it yourself. - Oh Il-nam